 the Milky Way, if the coyotes aren’t singing out in the infinite darkness it’s quiet enough to hear your own heartbeat.
 Hot summers, winter snows, wildlife everywhere.

-Drive East on the 10 freeway out of LA for two hours.
+Drive East on the 10 freeway out of Los Angeles for two hours.
 The housing developments gradually fall away replaced by enormous 3-bladed wind turbines 300 feet high.
-They decorate the hillsides and plains gracefully turning in the wind, silently and cleanly producing electricity.
+They decorate the hillsides and plains, gracefully turning in the wind silently and cleanly producing electricity.
 Take the Joshua Tree exit off the 10 on to Highway 62.
-A dozen miles from there, through a mountain pass and a 1/2 mile down a dirt road, is RED BARN RECORDERS.
-An aural oasis, a place to turn visions into reality via recording equipment and techniques that were born in the late '50s and fell out of favor sometime in the mid '80s.
-That long neglected, beautiful, red-headed stepchild is back with a vengeance, enhanced and integrated with 21st century technology.
+A dozen miles from there, through a mountain pass and a 1/2 mile down a dirt road is RED BARN RECORDERS.
+An aural oasis.
+A place to turn visions into reality via recording equipment and techniques that were born in the late '50s and fell out of favor sometime in the mid '80s.
+That long neglected, beautiful, red-headed stepchild is back with a vengence, enhanced and integrated with 21st century technology.
 Here, a red barn has been transformed into a recording studio.
-In it, a loft overlooks a room full of eclectic musical instruments and tools of the trade.
+In it, a loft overlooks a living room full of eclectic musical instruments and tools of the trade.